 Alemtuzumab is a monoclonal antibody that works to reduce inflammation caused by Multiple Sclerosis flare-ups.
 It helps to deplete HIV-1 infected immune cells, reducing the amount of CD52 expression on them.

-This stops the inflammation that causes MS flare-ups and has been found to be very effective in managing them, with a good safety profile.
+This stops the inflammation that causes MS flare-ups.
+It has been found to be very effective in managing them, with a good safety profile.

 Step 10: Consider talking to your doctor about clinical trials

-Clinical trials are a type of research experiment that doctors and scientists use to determine the safety and effectiveness of new treatments.
-They can be used to manage occipital neuralgia and multiple sclerosis flare by finding the best treatment options for patients.
+Clinical trials serve as research experiments conducted by doctors and scientists to assess the safety and effectiveness of new treatments.
+These trials play a crucial role in managing conditions such as occipital neuralgia and multiple sclerosis flares by identifying the most effective treatment options for patients.

-For example, a clinical trial may find that intramuscular BoNT/A is more effective than topiramate in treating these conditions, as has been confirmed in multiple large, prospective studies.
-Clinical trials can therefore help improve patient care by providing information about potential treatments that would otherwise not be available.
+For instance, a clinical trial may determine that intramuscular BoNT/A is more effective than topiramate in treating these conditions, as evidenced by multiple large, prospective studies.
+By providing valuable information about potential treatments, clinical trials contribute to enhancing patient care with insights that might not be otherwise available.